wr1159/guess-the-human/README.md

 The human-controlled player submits 20 moves (left, right, up, down) as an on-chain transaction.

 Players earn points by collecting yellow balls on the grid.

+Players lose points by collecting yellow balls on the grid.

 The goal is to maximize points by planning efficient movements.